atakvori/Network-SOC-Lab/README.md

 - Configured DNS settings including DNS servers and allowing gateway switching
 - Edited firewall rules to allow for the use of the gateway group, and added a new pass rule for the LAN network
 - Used traceroute to test out the Multi-WAN setup after simulating a failure of WAN1
-### 7. Unlocking Next Generation Firewall Features using Zenarmor
+### 7. Enabling Next Generation Firewall Features using Zenarmor
 - Installed NG plugins (Zenarmor) on OPNsense
 - Continued through the installation wizard
 - Updated to the latest version